-The garbage and recycling system generates significant economic benefits for the Metro region through jobs, service, materials and construction contracts, spending at local businesses and more.
+The garbage and recycling system generates significant economic benefits for the Metro region through jobs, programs and services, materials and construction contracts, spending at local businesses and more.
 But those benefits aren't shared equitably among all people in the region.